lukashondrich/sampling_bohemian_matrices/README.md

 This project explores the structure and spectral behavior of **Bohemian matrices** — matrices with bounded integer (or otherwise simple) entries — and visualizes how their eigenvalues evolve under interpolation and random perturbation.

-The result is a set of beautiful, structure-rich visualizations that combine linear algebra, randomness, and aesthetics.
+The result is a set of beautiful, structure-rich visualizations that combine linear algebra, randomness, and look nice.

 ---